abhinavsingh/proxy.py/README.md

   --pac-file-url-path PAC_FILE_URL_PATH
                         Default: /.
 Web server path to serve the PAC file.
   --proxy-pool PROXY_POOL
-                        List of upstream proxies to create a pool --filtered-client-ips FILTERED_CLIENT_IPS
+                        List of upstream proxies to use in the pool --filtered-client-ips FILTERED_CLIENT_IPS
                         Default: 127.0.0.1,::1.
 Comma separated list of IPv4 and IPv6 addresses.